 - Look up the weather in your destination and be aware that some areas experience huge temperature fluctuations during the day.
 This should be common sense, but I’ve seen plenty of people completely unprepared for a destination’s climate.

 - Get a good idea of the local dress code.
+One good resource is WanderBat.
 You don’t want to get weird looks for your too-casual, too-formal, or too-revealing attire.
-This Remarkable Travels blog post is a good start.

 - The “Currency” app will help you wrap your head around the exchange rate, so prices in your destination don’t catch you by surprise and leave you rifling through your bag at any and all checkout lines.
 Keeping people with ten pounds of groceries in their hands waiting?
 NOT a great way to make new friends.